 o Nehphesh is not translated soul 798 times.

-Of the 473 times nehphesh is translated “soul” in the King James Version, it was removed 401 times in the New International Version.
+o Of the 473 times nehphesh is translated “soul” in the King James Version, it was translated soul 401 less times in the New International Version.

-Nehphesh is translated in the King James Version into about 40 words; one Hebrew word is translated (or mistranslated) into nouns, pronouns, verbs, adjectives, adverbs, etc. Of 870 times nehphesh is used in the Hebrew it was changed into many words by the translators of many versions changed as they chose to, and all choosing many times to translate the same word difference even when this word is used two or more times in the same passage, the same Hebrew word is translated into two English words that definitely nothing alike; by today’s meaning of “soul” and “life” they means two completely difference things; “soul” and “life” are not synonymous.
+Nehphesh is translated in the King James Version into about 40 words; one Hebrew word is translated (or mistranslated) into nouns, pronouns, verbs, adjectives, adverbs, etc. Of 870 times nehphesh is used in the Hebrew it was changed into many words by the translators of many versions, changed as they chose to, and all choosing many times to translate the same word difference even when this word is used two or more times in the same passage, the same Hebrew word is translated into two English words that definitely nothing alike; by today’s meaning of “soul” and “life” they means two completely difference things; “soul” and “life” are not synonymous.

-6. Personal pronouns 44 plus times - yourselves, themselves, her, me, he, his, himself
+2. PERSONAL PRONOUNS: 44 plus times–yourselves, themselves, her, me, he, his, himself

-7. All others, (verbs, adjectives, adverbs, etc.) about 200 times - man, creature, living being, fish, own, any, living thing, living creatures, lives, the dead, dead body, kills, slays, slay him, mortally, discontented, ghost, breath, will, appetite, hearty desire, desire, pleasure, lust, and deadly.
-Can any word have this many totally difference meaning; can one word be a noun, pronoun, verb, adjective, adverb, etc.?
-If it did could anyone know which one was being used; it is evidence that the translators of the many translations did not.
+3. ALL OTHERS: (verbs, adjectives, adverbs, etc.) about 200 times–man, creature, living being, fish, own, any, living thing, living creatures, lives, the dead, dead body, kills, slays, slay him, mortally, discontented, ghost, breath, will, appetite, hearty desire, desire, pleasure, lust, and deadly.

-In all 870 times that nehpheshs is used it is always associated with the activity of a living being, including dying, and it never implies anything about life after the death of the living being.
-In none of the 870 times, nehpheshs is not an immortal, immaterial, inter something in a person that has no substance (W. E. Vine, Expository Dictionary Of Old And New Testament Words); souls (nehpheshs) are the living beings (persons, animals, or any living thing) that can die, be killed, or is already dead; although it’s use is often hid from the English readers by the way it was translated or mistranslated.
+In all 870 times that nehphesh is used it is always associated with the activity of a living being, including dying, and it never implies anything about life after the death of the living being.
+In none of the 870 times, nehphesh is not an immortal, immaterial, inter something in a person that has no substance (W. E. Vine, Expository Dictionary Of Old And New Testament Words); souls (nehpheshs) are the living beings (persons, animals, or any living thing) that can die, be killed, or is already dead; although it’s use is often hid from the English readers by the way it was translated or mistranslated.

-(1) Genesis 1:20 "The moving creature that has life" (nehpheshs-mortal beings, used referring to animals, Strong’s Hebrew word #5315—“a breathing creature”).
+(1) Genesis 1:20 "THE MOVING CREATURE THAT HAS LIFE" (nehpheshs–mortal beings, used referring to animals, Strong’s Hebrew word #5315–“a breathing creature”).
 Footnote in the King James Version–"The moving creature that has soul."
 American Standard Version–"Let the waters swarm with swarms of living creatures" (nehpheshs–all mortal beings, including all animals and mankind).

-(2) Genesis 1:21 "living creature" (nehpheshs-mortal beings, used referring to all life in the water), "And God created the great sea-monsters, and every living creature (nehpheshs-mortal beings) that moves wherewith the water swarmed.”
+(2) Genesis 1:21 "LIVING CREATURE" (nehpheshs–mortal living beings, used referring to all life in the water), "And God created the great sea-monsters, and every living creature (nehpheshs–mortal living beings) that moves wherewith the water swarmed.”

-(3) Genesis 1:24 "living creature" (nehpheshs-mortal beings), used referring to animals, all life on the land), "And God said, Let the earth bring forth living creatures (soul–nehphesh) after their kind, cattle, and creeping things, and beasts of the earth."
+(3) Genesis 1:24 "LIVING CREATURE" (nehpheshs–mortal living beings), used referring to animals, all life on the land), "And God said, Let the earth bring forth living creatures (nehphesh–soul) after their kind, cattle, and creeping things, and beasts of the earth."
 In Genesis 1:21-24 every living thing on earth, whether in the water or on land, every thing that has life is a nehphesh, a living being.

 None of the three are inherent indestructible immortality beings; none have an immortal deathless “soul” dwelling in them.

-(4) Genesis 1:30 "life" (nehpheshs-mortal beings, used referring to animals), "And to every beast of the earth, and to every bird of the heavens, and to everything that creeps upon the earth, wherein there is life" (nehpheshs-mortal beings); animals are "a living soul."
+(4) Genesis 1:30 "LIFE" (nehpheshs–mortal living beings, used referring to animals), "And to every beast of the earth, and to every bird of the heavens, and to everything that creeps upon the earth, wherein there is life" (nehpheshs–mortal living beings); animals are "a living soul."

 o They translated it souls when it is speaking of people.

 o They translated it living creatures when the same word is speaking of animals.
 How could the translators possibly know when the same word is speaking of mortal being and when it is speaking of immortal soul that is in a mortal person?
 Just as “up” cannot mean “down,” “Mortal” cannot mean “Immortal.”

 o Although it is clear that the translators attempted to hide this from their readers, every breathing creature has the same “soul” (nehphesh) that persons have.

-"Then God said, 'Let the waters teem with swarms of living souls (nehpheshs-mortal beings), and let birds fly above the earth in the open expanse of the heavens.'
-And God created the great sea monsters, and every living soul (nehphesh-mortal beings) that moves, with which the waters swarmed after their kind, and every winged bird after its kind; and God saw that it was good.
+"Then God said, 'Let the waters teem with swarms of living souls (nehpheshs–mortal living beings), and let birds fly above the earth in the open expanse of the heavens.'
+And God created the great sea monsters, and every living soul (nehphesh–mortal living beings) that moves, with which the waters swarmed after their kind, and every winged bird after its kind; and God saw that it was good.
 And God blessed them, saying, 'Be fruitful and multiply, and fill the waters in the seas, and let birds multiply on the earth.'
 And there was evening and there was morning, a fifth day.
-Then God said, 'Let the earth bring forth living souls (nehpheshs-mortal beings) after their kind: cattle and creeping thing and beasts of the earth after their kind'; and it was so...and to every beast of the earth, and to every fowl of the air, and to everything that creeps upon the earth, wherein there is life (nehpheshs-mortal beings) I have given every green herb for meat" (Genesis 1:20-30).
-“Living creatures" (nehpheshs-mortal beings) is used to describe all living things on earth, people, animals, birds, and fish, not some immaterial invisible living something that is in a person that is now eternal.
-If a person being a soul (nehphesh–a living being) makes that person be either immortal or in the image of God, then it makes animals, birds, and fish have a immortal soul in them, and would make them also be in the image of God.
+Then God said, 'Let the earth bring forth living souls (nehpheshs–mortal living beings) after their kind: cattle and creeping thing and beasts of the earth after their kind'; and it was so...and to every beast of the earth, and to every fowl of the air, and to everything that creeps upon the earth, wherein there is life (nehpheshs–mortal living beings) I have given every green herb for meat" (Genesis 1:20-30).
+“Living creatures" (nehpheshs–mortal living beings) is used to describe all living things on earth, people, animals, birds, and fish, not some, immortal, immaterial, invisible living something that is in a person that is now eternal.
+If a person being a soul (nehphesh–a living being) makes that person be either immortal or in the image of God, then it makes animals, birds, and fish have an immortal soul in them.

-o “Wherein there is life" (nehphesh-a mortal being) Genesis 1:30
+o “In which there is life" (nehpheshs–mortal beings) Genesis 1:30